Arthur Parkin

-William Arthur Parkin (born 15 February 1952 in Whangārei) is a former field hockey player from New Zealand, who was a member of the national team that won the gold medal at the 1976 Summer Olympics in Montreal.
+William Arthur Parkin (15 February 1952 – 14 November 2023) was a New Zealand field hockey player.
+He was a member of the New Zealand national team that won the gold medal at the 1976 Summer Olympics in Montreal.
+He also participated at the 1972 and 1984 Summer Olympics.

-In February 2018, Parkin was found guilty on two charges of indecently assaulting an eleven-year-old girl.
+In February 2018, Parkin was found guilty on two charges of sexually assaulting an eleven-year-old girl.
 He was acquitted of three other charges involving two other complainants.
 He was sentenced to one year and eight months imprisonment.

+Parkin died in Auckland on 14 November 2023, at the age of 71.